MrAviya/MASTER-MD-V2-/CONTRIBUTING.md

 To create an issue, follow these steps:

-1. Go to our GitHub repository: [AstaMD](https://github.com/MrMasterOfc/MASTER-MD-V2)
+1. Go to our GitHub repository: [MASTER MD](https://github.com/MrMasterOfc/MASTER-MD-V2)
 2. Click on the "Issues" tab.
 3. Click on the "New Issue" button.
 4. Choose the appropriate issue template or select "Open a blank issue".